lilymonade/angular-piechart/README.md

 </ngpiechart>
 ```

-Content to display will be center in the middle of the pie chart.
-You can add as much content as you want until the limit size of the pie chart.
+Content to display will be centered in the middle of the pie chart.
+You can add as much content as you want until the limit size of your pie chart.

-Add `CSS` in each line of your content to customize display.
+Add `CSS` for each line of your content to customize the view.

 ## Customize

-You can pass these attributes to the directive to set a custom look and feel for the plugin.
+You can add multiple attributes to the directive to set up a custom look and feel for that plugin.

 | Attributes                  | Default       | Description
 |:---------------------------:|:-------------:|:--------------